This guide was updated on December 3rd, 2017. The next scheduled update is on January 9th, 2017.

 The GPS signal used for the small cells is the same satellite-based signal used to determine your location and give you driving directions in Google Maps.
 While GPS is not perfect, it is readily available and relatively inexpensive to implement.

-Being satellite-based, the GPS signals are most readily available outdoors, which make using them for large cell towers very convenient.
+GPS signals are most readily available outdoors, which make using them for large cell towers very convenient.
 However, even when cell coverage moves indoors with small cells, they still need an accurate, external timing source.

 Small cells on the market today either have a built-in GPS antenna (which means they need to be placed near a window to get GPS signal), or include an external GPS antenna that needs to be positioned so that it's near a window or outdoors.